 The twenty-hour days for 20 consecutive days, the exhaustion, the tension, were partly forgotten, and what I remember still to this day was the opportunity to be a part of the rebuilding of hope in the individual lives of the people I had the privilege of serving.

 When people go through a 9-11 experience they search for hope and they reach out for faith.
-As we remember today what happened 13 years ago, Let us Remember 3 Things:
+As we remember this day what happened 22 years ago, Let us Remember 3 Things:

-1. Today is a day to trust.
+- Today is a day to trust.
 Trust God.
 He will see you through.
-The Scripture says, He is a ‘strong tower’ an ever present help in times of trouble.
+The Scripture says, He is a ‘strong tower’ an ever-present help in times of trouble.

-3. Today is a day to unite.
+- Today is a day to unite.
 Admiral Yamamoto led the Japanese in the attack at Pearl Harbor.
 He reportedly said afterward, “I had intended to deal a fatal blow to the American fleet by attacking Pearl Harbor.
 I fear all we have done is awaken a sleeping giant and fill him with a terrible resolve.”
-I believe the terrorists of September 11 did exactly the same thing.
-They have awakened a sleeping giant.
 We have not defeated that giant to date.
 We’ll never all be alike, look alike, act alike, or believe alike.
 But let’s unite our hearts and stand together against this evil.

 WHAT WE LEARNED FROM SEPTEMBER 11, 2001 and WHAT WE MUST REMEMBER:

-2. Continue to Love our families Despite the bad rap families may get, the first thing family members did was to get on the phone and find email programs to contact family members.
+- Continue to Love our families Despite the bad rap families may get, the first thing family members did was to get on the phone and find email programs to contact family members.
 Even as the planes were being high-jacked, terrified passengers used cell phones to tell spouses and family members, “I love you.”
-America is still a land of “family values.”
+America is still a land where family is valued.